The Red Flag Group privacy statement

 SCOPE OF THIS STATEMENT

-- individuals and companies identified via a government issued list or media reports that may be of interest to RFG’s clients.
+- individuals and companies identified via a government issued list or media reports that may be of interest to RFG’s clients;

-- potential future clients and their employees; or
+- actual clients and their employees; or

 - partners of clients who are involved with our clients’ compliance programmes and their employees.

-As a global company, RFG collects data from many geographical regions and sources.
+As a global company, RFG collects personal data from many geographical regions and sources.
 Our policy is to comply with all legislation, using an overarching set of principles to guide us, which we set out in further detail below.